 In recent years skating trails have been excellent in early November and there is often excellent skiing through into late April!
 The present trail system has state of the art lighting and is arguably the longest lit trail system in North America.
 In addition, the Hay River ski facility and clubhouse are open for skiing twenty-four hours a day from November to April.

 The first ski club building at the present site was a 12' x 12' spruce log cabin built on the heights of the south side of the Hay River.
-Pat Bobinski, Bruce Green and a crew of club volunteers put this building together in the mid 70's.
+Pat Bobinski, Bruce Green and a crew of club volunteers put this building together in the mid-70s.
 It is still in use, mostly as a staging spot for trail signs, and as every skier's postcard start to the classic Solitude Trail.
-In the fall of 2000 the cabin went undernovations with the addition of a new roof, floor, windows and a new stove.
+In the fall of 2000, the cabin underwent novations with the addition of a new roof, floor, windows, and a new stove.
 The cabin will be a great retreat for warming up in, staging training or spending a night under the stars.

 A devastating fire in the winter of 1991 completely destroyed the Hay River Golf & Ski Club.
 Formidable leadership in the Hay River Community at this time came from the Hay River Elks under president Gary Hoffman, the Hay River Ski Club represented by Pat Bobinski and Rick Holmes, the Hay River Community Recreation Board, presided over by Dave MacDonald, and the Hay River Golf Club under president Rick Babkirk.

-Pat Bobinski was the guiding force for many years, coaching, trail preparation, trail grooming and race coordinating.
-Pat past away July30, 2017 at the age of 77.
-His energy and dedication will be missed.
-This is the program from his celebration of his life.
-You can also view the video of the celebration on the Hay River Ski Club facebook. page.
+Pat Bobinski was the guiding force for many years, coaching, trail preparation, trail grooming, and race coordinating.
+Pat past away July 30, 2017 at the age of 77.